sheffield-supernova/phy319_blog/_posts/2020-02-21-lists-lists-dict.md

 newlist = [] #note the square brackets
 {% endhighlight %}

-and new elements can be added to list (empty or not) by using the `append` command:
+and new elements can be added to a list (empty or not) by using the `append` "attribute":

 {% highlight python %}
 newlist.append(newvar) #add newvar to the end of newlist